andkon/andkon.github.io/_posts/2020-08-13-deal-fishing.md

 ```

-After `watch` , we’ve got `.` for the source folder that we’re in, and we want it to show up in the HubSpot Design Manager as `deal-fishing.module` .
+After `watch` , we’ve got `.` for the root `hubspot-local` folder that we’re in, and we want it to show up in the HubSpot Design Manager as `deal-fishing.module`.

 Let’s go see if it showed up.
 [Sign into HubSpot with your sandbox account](https://app.hubspot.com/portal-recommend/l?slug=dash), then in the top bar, navigate from Marketing > Files and Template > Design Tools.
 You’ll see a sidebar that should show your new `deal-fishing` module: